 - How does your company benefit by responding to Yelp or Facebook reviews?

-- How should your agency reply to positive or negative ratings and reviews?
+- How should your agency or brand reply to positive or negative ratings and reviews?

 - How does Facebook’s unusual “Recommendation” system work, and how does it differ from a conventional rating system like Google’s?

 - How do Facebook’s privacy settings impact your ability to view and interact with comments?
 And how do they affect the way your business is rated?

 - What should you do if you think a review is abusive, racist, irrelevant, or otherwise violates Facebook’s or Yelp’s terms of service (TOS)?